linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 24.05.2024 (announcement Web4)
+- 🌐 Ready for the future?
+We’ve secured web4.one! 🚀 Soon, we'll be using this domain to bring Web4 directly to YOU! 💡 Dive into the next-gen internet with us.
+Comment with your thoughts and what you're excited about! #Web4 #TechFuture #Linkspreed #Innovation

 ### 23.05.2024 (announcement Web4)
 - 🚀 Just imagine a world where tech meets infinity! 🌐 We're crafting the next-gen software for #Web4.
 What features would you like to see?
 Drop your ideas below! 💡👇 #Innovation #TechFuture #Linkspreed